yinsongbj/easy-dataset/README.md

 ## Overview

-Easy Dataset is a specialized application designed to streamline the creation of fine-tuning datasets for Large Language Models (LLMs).
+上鼎天询数据集 is a specialized application designed to streamline the creation of fine-tuning datasets for Large Language Models (LLMs).
 It offers an intuitive interface for uploading domain-specific files, intelligently splitting content, generating questions, and producing high-quality training data for model fine-tuning.

-With Easy Dataset, you can transform your domain knowledge into structured datasets compatible with all OpenAI-format compatible LLM APIs, making the fine-tuning process accessible and efficient.
+With 上鼎天询数据集, you can transform your domain knowledge into structured datasets compatible with all OpenAI-format compatible LLM APIs, making the fine-tuning process accessible and efficient.

 ![](./public/imgs/en-arc.png)